collective/plone.jsonapi.routes/docs/api.rst

 Concept
 -------

-The API aims to be **as fast as possible**.
-So the concept of the API is to postpone *expensive operations* until the user really requests it.
+The Plone JSON API aims to be **as fast as possible**.
+So the concept of the API is to postpone **expensive operations** until the user really requests it.
 To do so, the API was built with a **two step architecture**.

-An *expensive operation* is basically given, when the API needs to wake up an object to retrieve all its field values.
+An **expensive operation** is basically given, when the API needs to "wake up" an object to retrieve all its field values.
+This means the full object has to be loaded from the Database (ZODB) into the memory (RAM).

-The *two step architecture* retrieves only the fields of the catalog results in the first step.
+The **two step architecture** retrieves only the fields of the catalog results in the *first step*.
 Only if the user requests the API URL of a specific object, the object will be loaded and all the fields of the object will be returned.